Welcome to BOPN!

 Boston Outdoor Preschool Network is committed to place-based learning and play.

-The ever-changing landscape of the Arnold Arboretum provides endless opportunities to spark children's curiosity, discovery, and learning.
+The ever-changing landscapes of the Arnold Arboretum, Massachusetts Horticultural Society, and Waterfront Park provide endless opportunities to spark children's curiosity, discovery, and learning.

 At BOPN we build community while valuing each child’s unique experiences and needs.